The

 With so

-little cash being withdrawn, and from experience knowing that
+little cash being withdrawn, and from experience knowing

-that are normally withdrawn.
+of cash that are normally withdrawn.

 A bank has